anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ## Step 2.
 Find a Jekyll template

 A nice starting point is [jekyllthemes.io](https://jekyllthemes.io).
 You need to find a theme which is easy to install, like a theme with a theme starter.
-This installs a template on a new created repository and you can start writing in no time.
+This installs a template on a new created repository and you can start writing immediately.

 Nice themes with a theme starter:
 - [**Minimal Mistakes**](https://jekyllthemes.io/theme/minimal-mistakes), one of the most populair themes.
 Minimal Mistakes theme starter is a bit hard to find.
 When you go to their Github via the link at the bottom and scroll through their readme you can find a link to the theme starter somewhere half way the readme.
 Or, you just go to it by clicking [here](https://github.com/mmistakes/mm-github-pages-starter).
 In the readme of the theme starter you find a link to start the installation.